-N.O.
-Exterior Fencing
+N. Exterior Fencing

-1. Fence the property to limit access of non-residents, as appropriate and required by the Local Government.
+Fence the property to limit access of non-residents, as appropriate and required by the Local Government.
 Gates are not required unless specified by the Local Government or needed to provide access from one property to the other for services, etc. Installed fencing and gates shall be designed for permanent use.
 Construction chain link fencing and padlocks shall be removed upon certificate of occupancy.

-O.P.
-Exterior Finish
+O. Exterior Finish

-- 1. Select a finish material that will withstand extended weathering in the Project location. - Desert and mountain localities: at a minimum three-coat cement stucco with metal expansion joints, or 3/8-inch, fiber-reinforced stucco on wire lath, on 1-inch foam insulation. - Mountain localities at higher elevations: various siding products (cementitious board or vinyl) may be substituted for stucco if warranted by the manufacturer for a minimum of 30 years.
+Select a finish material that will withstand extended weathering in the Project location.

+- Desert and mountain localities: at a minimum three-coat cement stucco with metal expansion joints, or 3/8-inch, fiber-reinforced stucco on wire lath, on 1-inch foam insulation. - Mountain localities at higher elevations; various siding products (cementitious board or vinyl) may be substituted for stucco if warranted by the manufacturer for a minimum of 30 years.

-P.O.
-Site Lights
+P. Site Lights

-- For security purposes, provide adequate site lighting, especially at the rear of the all buildings in compliance with the recommendation of the Illuminating Engineering Society of North America (IESNA), and forpedestrian walkways, parking, corridors and stairways.
-Adhere to dark sky design strategies and minimize light_trespass to adjacent properties (0.5 fc at property line) confirmed by a photometric study. - 2.
-Install daylight sensors photocells or timers on all outdoor lighting for dusk to dawn operation.
+- 1. For security purposes, provide adequate site lighting, especially at the rear of the buildings and for walkways, parking, corridors and stairways.
+Adhere to dark sky design strategies and minimize light trespass to adjacent properties (0.5 fc at property line) confirmed by a photometric study. - 2.
+Install daylight sensors or timers on all outdoor lighting.

-Q.R.
-Bathrooms
+Q. Bathrooms

-- 1. Tiled tub and shower wall areas require a cementitious wall board or glass mat water-resistant gyp - 2.
+- 1. Tiled tub and shower wall areas require a cementitious wall board or glass mat water-resistant gyp board. - 2.
 Durable toilet accessories must include a medicine cabinet with a mirror and towel bar.

-R.S.Energy Conservation
+R. Energy Conservation